Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} Except for transfer experiments, all main experiments are conducted on Infrared-COCO for classification, captioning, and VQA\cite{jiang2024infraredllava,lin2014coco}.
-Under our category-agnostic framework, the primary experimental instantiation uses person as the target category: we retain valid images with person-class probability above 0.50, then sample 300 images for the three main tasks.
+\runinhead{Datasets.} Except for transfer experiments, all main experiments are conducted on Infrared-COCO for classification, captioning, and VQA\cite{jiang2024infraredllava,lin2014microsoft}.
+Under our category-agnostic framework, the primary experimental instantiation uses person as the target category: we keep valid images with person-class probability above 0.50, then sample 300 images for the three main tasks.
 This shared image pool keeps the main cross-task comparison consistent, so the observed differences are driven by task outputs rather than by different evaluation subsets.
-Defense evaluation, cross-category extension, and other generic analyses are conducted on all valid retrieved Infrared-COCO images.
-Cross-dataset and cross-model transfer further use LSOTB-TIR, LLVIP, M3FD, and FLIR v1.3\cite{liu2020lsotbtir,jia2021llvip,hwang2015multispectral,fliradasv13}.
-This combination lets us examine both within-dataset semantic degradation and generalization beyond the primary source distribution.
+Defense evaluation and auxiliary analyses use the same retrieval and filtering protocol unless otherwise specified.
+For cross-category extension, we rebuild the clean-category reference set for each target category and run the same UCGP optimization pipeline without category-specific redesign.

+We use person as the main target category because it is both practically relevant for infrared sensing and sufficiently represented across the evaluated datasets.
+This choice also creates a challenging setting: person instances vary greatly in pose, distance, clothing, occlusion, and thermal contrast.
+A universal patch must therefore work across different body shapes and local attachment contexts rather than overfitting to a small set of near-duplicate crops.
+In all main experiments, the clean images are kept fixed across methods and tasks whenever possible, which makes differences between attacks easier to attribute to the patch design and objective rather than to sampling noise.

+For transfer evaluation, we use LSOTB-TIR~\cite{liu2020lsotbtir}, LLVIP~\cite{jia2021llvip}, M3FD~\cite{liu2022tardal}, and FLIR ADAS v1.3~\cite{fliradasv13}.
+These datasets provide complementary domain shifts: LSOTB-TIR contains tracking sequences with scale and motion variation, LLVIP emphasizes low-light visible-infrared scenes, M3FD contains multi-spectral detection scenes with complex backgrounds, and FLIR ADAS v1.3 provides thermal driving scenarios.
+This diversity makes transfer more informative than a same-distribution split, since a patch that transfers across these datasets is less likely to exploit only dataset-specific backgrounds or annotations.
+We therefore report attack success rate (ASR) together with the conditional score-movement descriptors defined below.